Skip to main content

 “Creative writing” is a broad term that, when it comes to professional careers, encapsulates many different forms of writing.

-Hart, who has a Bachelor of Arts in Literature and an MFA in Creative Writing, has authored seven fiction and nonfiction books and published articles and essays in The New York Times, Smithsonian, CNN, The Washington Post, Slate and The Los Angeles Times, among others.
+Hart, who has a Bachelor of Arts (BA) in Literature and an MFA in Creative Writing, has authored eight fiction and nonfiction books and published articles and essays in The New York Times, Smithsonian, CNN, The Washington Post, Slate and The Los Angeles Times, among others.

 She said the career pathways for creative writers are virtually unlimited.

-“Creative writers can be poets and screenwriters, personal essayists, novelists, short story writers,” Hart said, explaining that even within the world of creative writing, there are a number of creative avenues you can take.
+“Creative writers can be poets and screenwriters, personal essayists, novelists, short story writers,” Hart said, explaining that even within the world of creative writing, there are several creative avenues you can take.
 Some of these include:

 “I think duties differ writer to writer,” she said.
 “In my work, I practice writing almost every day — usually rough drafts, and then revisions, of novel chapters and nonfiction book chapters, magazine and newspaper articles and essays and newsletter posts.”

-According to the BLS, how you spend your days as a creative writer depends largely on what type of writer you are, some of which include:
+According to the U.S. Bureau of Labor Statistics (BLS), how you spend your days as a creative writer depends largely on what type of writer you are, some of which include:

 And in today’s digital world, another form of writing that continues to thrive is blogging, which is defined by global website development leader Wix as articles posted to a website focused on a specific area of interest.

-Social media writing, too, continues to emerge with many large organizations like Mailchimp establishing specific standards for its social media writing.
+Social media writing continues to emerge, too, with many large organizations like Mailchimp establishing specific standards for their social media writing.

 What Credentials Do You Need to Become a Creative Writer?

-Hart pointed out that creative writing is a unique profession in that it doesn’t require a degree or academic credential of any kind in order to succeed.
+Hart pointed out that creative writing is a unique profession in that it doesn’t require a degree or academic credentials of any kind in order to succeed.

 “You don't need any credentials," she said.
 "You just need an open mind and a willingness to learn your craft in the genre that most interests you.”

 However, high-quality college programs in creative writing can be an excellent way for writers who have natural talent and abilities to further develop their skills, Hart said.
-For instance, in the SNHU online Bachelor of Arts (BA) program in Creative Writing and English, students develop and sharpen their skills in a number of areas, including:
+For instance, in the online BA in Creative Writing and English program at SNHU, students develop and sharpen their skills in a number of areas, including:

-There is also an abundance of resources you can look into on your own to better position yourself for a career as a creative writer.
+There is also an abundance of resources you can look into on your own if you want to become a writer.

 “There are piles of books, for instance, on how to write children's fiction,” Hart said.
 “Ditto poetry, screenplays, creative nonfiction... and there are so many resources online, as well.”